IIIF/api/source/presentation/4.0/model.md

 ### Selectors
 {: #Selectors}

 The Web Annotation Data Model defines several Selectors, which describe how to find a specific segment of that resource to be used.
 As noted, the nature of a Selector is dependent on the type of resource that they select out of, and the methods needed for those descriptions will vary.
-The Selectors from the Web Annotation Data Model and other sources _MAY_ be used within the IIIF Data Model, including any not listed here.
+The Selectors from the Web Annotation Data Model and other sources _MAY_ be used within the IIIF Presentation API Data Model, including any not listed here.
 This specification defines several additional Selector classes for use.

 #### Fragment Selector
 {: #FragmentSelector}